 Publisher: Artificial Core

-Developer Artificial Core announced their new top-down cyberpunk MMORPG, properly named Corepunk, in December 2019.
+Developer Artificial Core announced their new top-down cyberpunk MMORPG, properly named Corepunk, way back in December 2019.

-It’s got a strong Diablo meets WoW meets a cyberpunk setting vibe, and we’re ALL in for it so far.
+It’s got a strong Diablo meets WoW meets a cyberpunk setting vibe, and we’re ALL in for it.
 The game will have a seamless open world and will be large and dense, filled with “miles of wilderness to get lost in.”

-The game will have all of the essential MMO elements we love, including an in-game economy, crafting, loot, instanced dungeons, guilds, and trading.
-On top of that, and one unique element we don’t often see in the MMO space, is that there will be branching quests and alternate endings that make sure no two playthroughs will be the same.
+Corepunk will have all of the essential MMO elements we love, including an in-game economy, crafting, loot, instanced dungeons, guilds, and trading.
+On top of that, one unique element we don’t often see in the MMO space is that there will be branching quests and alternate endings that make sure no two playthroughs will be the same.

 The game will utilize a fog-of-war system, too, that will add a bit of strategy to combat.
 And, players will battle in both PvP and PvE scenarios.

 You can see a little bit of Corepunk gameplay if you follow their news blog.

 Pantheon: Rise of the Fallen is an MMORPG based on high fantasy, and it is, of course, set in a large open world.
 It will have a strong focus on group-oriented content and social interaction.
 It’ll take place on Terminus, a world populated by deities and heroes.
 The player takes on the role of a legendary hero, and you’re tasked with reclaiming long-lost relics.
 The combat will focus on preparation and awareness, allowing players to be challenged through scenarios that require understanding and skill to rise above their opponents.